kencormack/pistar-lastqso/README.md

 -------------------------------------------------------------------
 ## About
-**pistar-lastqso is a tool to monitor DMR and YSF traffic (including DMR2YSF and YSF2DMR cross-modes) on a PI-STAR node, either via SSH, or, on an HDMI-connected console.
+**pistar-lastqso is a tool to monitor DMR, YSF traffic (including DMR2YSF and YSF2DMR cross-modes) on a PI-STAR node, either via SSH, or, on an HDMI-connected console.
 Written as a bash shell script (with a few lines of python), no web browser or other GUI client is required.**

 **VERSION 3.00 NOW ADDS LIMITED SUPPORT FOR NXDN, D-STAR, AND P25!**